wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 bridge-amplification, where the PCR reaction takes place directly on a flow-cell surface.
 In the library preparation step, a forward and reverse adapter are ligated to the ends of a single strand template fragment.
 The complementary sequences for the adapters are ligated to a flow-cell as PCR primers.
-The initial template sequence (with template fragment.
-The complementary sequences for the adapters are ligated to a flow-cell as PCR primers.
 The initial template sequence (with adapters) will then form a double stranded bond with one of the primers on